Soviet submarine A-3: War career

 A-3 became part of the Black Sea fleet of the Soviet Navy at the start of the Second World War.
 In total she made 19 war patrols during the conflict with some notable events.
 On 2 May 1942 A-3 fired a few torpedoes at the German merchant ships Arkadia and Salzburg when she was near Odessa, yet no torpedoes hit their targets.
 On 29 May 1942 A-3 successfully sank the Romanian merchant ship when she was off Odessa.
 On 11 May 1943 the A-3 fired two torpedoes at the German barges Mal 1, Mal 2, and Mal 3 when they were off Yalta, but failed to hit any of them.
 The following day while the submarine was near Crimea she mistakenly fired two torpedoes at the wreck of the Soviet transport ship Fabritsius which had been sunk by a German bomber aircraft on 2 March 1942.

 Sinking

-Although the fate of the A-3 is still unsure, it is assumed that the submarine was sunk by depth charges on 28 October 1943 by the German auxiliary anti-submarine ship Shiff 19 at Karkinit Bay at with the loss of all 32 crew.
+Although the fate of the A-3 is still uncertain, it is assumed that the submarine was sunk by depth charges on 28 October 1943 by the German auxiliary anti-submarine ship Shiff 19 at Karkinit Bay at with the loss of all 32 crew.
 The wreck's condition is unknown.
 Russian sources states, that position of attack is too far both from designated position of A-3 and from actual position of A-3, which could be en route to base.
 Thus a reason of loss is still disputed.